jamie-codes/fpl-assistant/README.md

 ---

 ## 🚀 Features
-✅ Secure FPL login (using your email and password).
+✅ Secure FPL login via the `fpl` library using full browser cookies.
 ✅ Automatically fetch your current team.
 ✅ Analyze player form, points, and fixture difficulty (next 5 matches).
 ✅ Suggest the best players to bring in.